kamilsamaj/web-radio-player/README.md

 # web-radio-player
-Go binary with an embedded web interface that can play my favorite internet radios through `mpv`
+Go binary with an embedded web server that can play my favorite internet radios with `mpv`